FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

   The query used to remove all old roles for a user, before inserting the current roles.
 Default value: `delete from \"USER_PROJECT_ROLE\" where \"USER_NAME\" = ?`

+### DCAT

+The [DCAT plugin](../extensions/DataModel-DCAT.md) extends the standard data model with several DCAT-AP classes.
+It also enables an endpoint for fetching a DCAT-AP compatible RDF/XML file for importing in catalogue systems.
+This plugin requires the CoreModel and ModelLoader plugins.

+* **plugins.dcat.enable:**
+  Toggle indicating the DCAT plugin should be enabled.
+Default: `false`.

 ## Response Format Plugins